 2. Regulate Your Blood Sugar

 Diabetics have a 40-percent greater chance of developing glaucoma than people without this metabolic disorder.
 High insulin levels can elevate your ocular hypertension.
-To keep your blood sugar in the safe zone, limit high-carb foods such as starches, breads, and sweet treats as well as sugary beverages like sodas.
+To keep your blood sugar in the safe zone, limit high-carb foods such as starches, bread, and sweet treats as well as sugary beverages like sodas.
 These habits also will help you achieve and maintain your optimal weight.

 3. Stay on a Nutritious Diet